 and SELECT

 statements.
-Once we have the Id value, we just create a new company object with the required fields.
-Of course, this is something you can do with any mapping tool you like.
+Once we have the Id value, we create a new company object with the required fields.
+Of course, you can do this with any mapping tool you like.
 Finally, we return our created entity.

 With this out of the way, we can add a POST action in our controller: